-I acknowledge that I have received Flintco/Oakridge's Statement Marijuana Use, Possession or Impairment Policy for Non-DOT Em abide by all terms of this policy and understand that my failure to employment. ployees.
-I certify and promise that I will
+I acknowledge that I have received Flintco/Oakridge's Statement of Substance-Free Workplace Policy and Marijuana Use, Possession or Impairment Policy for Non-DOT Employees.
+I certify and promise that I will abide by all terms of this policy and understand that my failure to do so will result in disqualification for employment.

 Recipient (please print)

-Recipient Signature Date
+Recipient Signature

-· nt name) authorize Flintco, LLC/Oakridge
+EMPLOYEE/ APPLICANT CONSENT AND WAIVER

-to conduct, through its designated physician or laboratory testing or drugs and understand that this is a requirement for employme voluntarily authorize the release of all test results to the Company for decisions relating to my employment and/or continued employment. nt and/or continued employment.
-I y and for the Company to use the results
+I, \\\\\\(print name) authorize Flintco, LLC/Oakridge to conduct, through its designated physician or laboratory testing facility, tests to screen for alcohol and/ or drugs and understand that this is a requirement for employment and/or continued employment.
+I voluntarily authorize the release of all test results to the Company and for the Company to use the results for decisions relating to my employment and/or continued employment.

-As an applicant, I fully understand and acknowledge that an offer upon several factors including but not limited to voluntary submi satisfactory test(s) results. , -
+As an applicant, I fully understand and acknowledge that an offer of employment is entirely conditional upon several factors including but not limited to voluntary submission to substance tests(s) and satisfactory test(s) results.

-Applicant Signature Date
+Applicant Signature